10 Questions for FPL 2022-23

 |5.19

-Is it sensible to focus on the second half of last season, hoping that the strong finish should carry over in the first full campaign for Son and Kane with Conte, Bentancur and Kulusevski?
+Is it sensible to focus on the second half of last season, hoping that the strong finish with Conte, Bentancur and Kulusevski should carry over to their first full campaign with Son and Kane?
 Is it prudent to give more weight to the overall season-to-season trends of the past five years, or are those irrelevant since the likes of Nuno, Mourinho, Mauricio Pochettino, Christian Eriksen and Dele Alli are no longer around?
-Will the summer 2022 transfer addition of Ivan Perisic followed by the grab of Richarlison help or hinder the production of the two main Spurs’ stars?
+Will the 2022 summer transfer addition of Ivan Perisic followed by the grab of Richarlison help or hinder the production of the two main Spurs’ stars?

-Ultimately, given your answer, are you installing both Son and Kane, just one, or neither of them to kick off 2022-23 for your fantasy team?
+Ultimately, given your answer, are you installing both Son and Kane, just one, or neither of them to kick off 2022-23 for your FPL team?

-2. Will Chelsea’s defense remain solid, or struggle following the departure of linchpin Antonio Rudiger?
+2. Will Chelsea’s defense remain solid, or will it struggle without linchpin Antonio Rudiger?

-Chelsea’s recent fortunes under Thomas Tuchel have revolved around a rock solid defense, with star central defender Antonio Rudiger playing a vital role in that success, a la Ruben Dias for Manchester City and Virgil van Dijk of Liverpool.
+Chelsea’s recent fortunes under Thomas Tuchel have revolved around a rock solid defense, with star central defender Antonio Rudiger playing a vital role in that success, a la Ruben Dias for Man City and Virgil van Dijk at Liverpool.

 Last season, there was a stark difference in the Blues’ defensive results when Rudiger was on the pitch compared to when he was out with injury.